CarbonHosting/docs/index.md

-# Welcome to the Carbon Docs
+# Welcome to the Toggled Docs

-Thanks for choosing Carbon to make your site.
+Thanks for choosing Toggled to make your site.
 We know there are a lot of choices so it means a lot!

-Carbon now supports MarkdownX.
+Toggled now supports MarkdownX.

 View the Docs [here](./Development).

 ## Creators

-Carbon was created by <a href="//github.com/@cosmixcom">@CosmixCom</a> and <a href="//github.com/@champsheard">@champsheard</a>
+Toggled was created by <a href="//github.com/@cosmixcom">@CosmixCom</a> and <a href="//github.com/@champsheard">@champsheard</a>

 ## Updates

 Signup for updates here:

-<carbonEmail data-name="docsForm"></carbonEmail>
+<toggledEmail data-name="docsForm"></toggledEmail>

 <googleAnalytics data-tag="G-XJV1Z34Z2K"></googleAnalytics>